-Periodontal surgery is necessary when your periodontist determines that the tissue around your teeth is unhealthy and cannot be repaired with non-surgical treatment.
+FLOSS Dental always looks into every option to treat you that does not involve surgery prior to recommending surgery.
+Periodontal surgery is necessary when our periodontist determines that the tissue around your teeth is unhealthy and cannot be repaired with treatments that do not involve surgery.
 Following are the four types of surgical treatments most commonly prescribed:

-In cases where the root and supporting bone structure has been too severely damaged for pocket reduction, the periodontal surgery option of regeneration may be required.
+In cases where the root and supporting bone structure has been too severely damaged from gum disease for pocket reduction, the periodontal surgery option of regeneration may be required.
 As the name implies, the purpose of this procedure is to regenerate damaged bone and supporting tissue (gums).
-When performing this form of periodontal surgery, a dentist will perform a bone graft first and then follow it up with treatments of tissue-stimulating proteins.
+When performing this form of periodontal surgery, we will perform a bone graft first and then follow it up with treatments of tissue-stimulating proteins.
 If successful, the gums will be able to reattach to the bone.

 Another periodontal surgery option is a soft tissue graft.
 This procedure is required when the degenerative process has proceeded to the point that the root is exposed due to gum loss.
 In a soft tissue graft periodontal surgery, tissue is removed from other parts of the mouth such as the palate and then grafted over the exposed root.
 Of course, before such a periodontal surgery can be performed, the bacteria-causing problem must first be eradicated.
 For information on what could be causing the bacteria to build in your mouth, contact us today!